Strategic impact for local government: 5 ways to ‘power up’ your council strategic planning process

 Right Thinking

-With the local government planning season fast approaching in Victoria, the 5 steps identified in this article provide councils with valuable insights to apply to their strategic planning process.
+With Council elections and the local government planning season fast approaching in Victoria and New South Wales, the 5 steps identified in this article provide councils with valuable insights to apply to their strategic planning process.
 By conducting a more thorough diagnostic review, testing your council strategy with strategic questions, meaningfully engaging with councillors, measuring what truly matters and aligning your organisation to deliver, councils can create a council plan that not only meets base legislative requirements, but truly brings strategic impact back into focus.

 This article will be most relevant to council CEOs and executives responsible for delivering the council plan who are seeking to gain greater impact from their council planning process.